Rakesh9100/CalcDiverse/Calculators/5-Band-Resistance-Calculator/README.md

 # Description :-

-As the name suggest this is a Calculator which will help you calculate the resistance value by input the 5 colour bands present on the resistor and it will return the resistance value for it with including the tolerance value.
-The calculator is responsive also and can be viewed on any device.
+This is a calculator that will help you calculate the resistance value by inputting the 5 color bands present on the resistor and it will return the resistance value for it including the tolerance value.

 ## Tech Stacks :-

 - HTML
 - CSS
-- Javascript
+- JavaScript

 ## Features :-

-- Gives the theoritical reistance value of a given resistor.
+- Gives the theoretical resistance value of a given resistor.
+- The calculator is responsive also and can be viewed on any device.

 ## Screenshots :-

 ![Project demo 1](./assets/demo.png)
----

 ![Project demo 2](./assets/demo1.png)
----